20blessingk/triangle/README.md

 # triangle
-A contingency checker for triangles
+A contiguity checker for triangles